Partner Visa or Spouse Visa in Israel – Overview

 Conclusion

-The process to obtain a partner visa or a spousal visa in Israel is a long bureaucratical process, that requires diligence and patience.
-Despite that, the gradual process is the wisest way to go for international couples that want to have Israel as their center of life.
-The partner visa and the gradual process, are one of the only ways for people who aren’t eligible to Aliyah to eventually obtain Israeli citizenship.
+Obtaining a partner visa or spousal visa in Israel is a lengthy bureaucratic process that requires diligence and patience.
+However, the gradual process remains the most reliable path for international couples seeking to establish their center of life in Israel.
+For those not eligible for Aliyah, it is one of the few ways to eventually obtain Israeli citizenship.

 If this article helped you, please consider making a donation to our association. <3